 - Email marketing metrics

 - Push notification metrics

-Creating a space where you can see all of the analytics from one place, across multiple channels and tools gives you a comprehensive view of your performance.
-Not only do you save time on reporting by removing the need to move between tabs and format reports, but being able to view all of your conversion metrics in one place enables you to quickly optimise underperforming channels or reallocate money to high-performing campaigns.
+Seeing all of your analytics from one place, across multiple channels and tools provides a comprehensive view of your performance.
+Not only do you save time on reporting by removing the need to move between tabs and format reports, but having all of your conversion metrics in one place enables you to quickly optimise underperforming channels or reallocate money to high-performing campaigns.